Emperor-Ovaltine/gideon/documentation.md

 # Gideon Discord Bot - Documentation

-Gideon is a feature-rich Discord bot that leverages AI capabilities to provide conversation, image generation, thread management, and tabletop RPG features.
+Gideon is a feature-rich Discord bot that leverages AI capabilities to provide conversation, image generation, thread management, trivia games, and more.
 It integrates with multiple AI services and providers (like OpenRouter, OpenAI, AI Horde, Cloudflare Workers) to deliver a comprehensive AI assistant experience within Discord.

 The bot follows a modular architecture using Py-Cord's cogs system, with state management via a singleton pattern that provides persistence across restarts using a SQLite database.
 It supports multiple AI models from various providers and maintains conversation context for natural interactions.